Self-assembly of Au nano-islands with tuneable organized disorder for highly sensitive SERS†

 Aggregates of disordered metallic nano-clusters exhibiting long-range organized fractal properties are amongst the most efficient scattering enhancers, and they are promising as high performance surface-enhanced Raman scattering (SERS) substrates.
 However, the low reproducibility of the disordered structures hinders the engineering and optimization of well-defined scalable architectures for SERS.
 Here, a thermophoretically driven Au aerosol deposition process is used for the self-assembly of thin films consisting of plasmonic nano-islands (NIs) with a controllable and highly reproducible degree of disorder.
 The intrinsic Brownian motion of the aerosol deposition process results in long-range periodicity with self-similar properties and stochastically distributed hot-spots, providing a facile means for the reliable fabrication of crystalline Au substrates with uniform disorder over large-surfaces.
 These morphological features result in the generation of a high density of hot-spots, benefitting their application as SERS substrates.
 NI substrates with an optimal uniform disorder demonstrate a SERS enhancement factor (EF) of 107–108 with nanomolar concentrations of Rhodamin-6G.
 These findings provide new insights into the investigation of light scattering with disordered structures, paving the way toward low-cost scalable self-assembly optoelectronic materials with applications ranging from ultrasensitive spectroscopy to random lasing and photonic devices.

-- This article is part of the themed collection: Research presented at the International Conference on Emerging Advanced Nanomaterials (ICEAN) 2018
+- This article is part of the themed collections: Photonics and Research presented at the International Conference on Emerging Advanced Nanomaterials (ICEAN) 2018